booksjs/books/docs/source/index.rst

 ===================================

    📖 BooksJS or books.js is an open-source JavaScript library for building interactive book previews on the web.
 The code is licensed under the MIT License.

+   To add BooksJS in your project you can follow the :ref:`installation` instructions, and when you are finished you can :ref:`load-document`.